 The museum has a wide variety of resources to help teachers and educators provide exceptional learning experiences for students.
-The museum is home to the Suzanne M. Lacy Education Center, which consists of two grade-appropriate classrooms, a comprehensive Teacher Resource Center, and distance learning classroom.
+The museum is home to the Suzanne M. Lacy Education Center, which consists of three grade-appropriate classrooms and a comprehensive Teacher Resource Center.
 Below are popular museum offerings for educators.

 The education program guide is a yearly publication distributed to teachers and educators throughout Virginia and North Carolina via hard-copy editions, as well as an online publication at the beginning of each school year.
 The guide contains in depth information about all the educational opportunities the museum offers, including SOL-based programming and all you need to know to provide your students with high-quality natural history, science, technology, engineering and math oriented programming.
 To download the latest edition, click here.